Chart Color Schemes

 Broulee lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-As of Feb 2026, the estimated population of Broulee is around 2,093, reflecting a growth of 146 people since the 2021 Census.
+As of Feb 2026, Broulee's population is estimated at around 2,093, reflecting a growth of 146 people since the 2021 Census.
 This increase represents a 7.5% rise from the previous population count of 1,947.
-The current resident population estimate of 2,065, as validated by AreaSearch following the Jun 2024 ABS ERP data release, along with an additional 59 new addresses since the Census date, contributes to this growth.
-This results in a population density ratio of 116 persons per square kilometer.
-The suburb's population has grown at a faster pace than its SA3 area (3.5%) and SA4 region, positioning Broulee as a regional growth leader.
-Interstate migration accounted for approximately 74% of overall population gains during recent periods.
+The change was inferred from AreaSearch's estimate of 2,065 residents following examination of ABS' latest ERP data release in June 2024 and an additional 59 validated new addresses since the Census date.
+This results in a density ratio of 116 persons per square kilometer.
+Broulee's growth exceeded that of its SA3 area (3.5%) and SA4 region, positioning it as a growth leader.
+Interstate migration contributed approximately 74.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population